MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-ddos-protection/includes/4-when-to-use-azure-ddos-protection.md

-Here we compare the DDoS Protection Basic and DDoS Protection Standard tiers to get a better idea of the benefits of upgrading. in this unit, you’ll learn more about the key differences between these tiers and about building resiliency against DDoS attacks into your applications.
+Here we compare the DDoS Protection Basic and DDoS Protection Standard tiers to get a better idea of the benefits of upgrading.
+In this unit, you’ll learn more about the key differences between these tiers and about building resiliency against DDoS attacks into your applications.

 ## Build DDoS-resilient services on Azure

-Azure DDoS Protection Basic automatically protects every deployed service in Azure at no additional cost and it also doesn’t require changes to the configuration of applications or users.
+Azure DDoS Protection Basic automatically protects every deployed service in Azure at no additional cost and also doesn’t require changes to the configuration of applications or users.

 When deciding to upgrade from Azure DDoS Protection Basic to Azure DDoS Protection Standard, it’s important to do a risk analysis for a DDoS attack on your key Azure resources.
 Even with the built-in DDoS services that are available, it's preferable not to rely only on post-deployment protection.
 Building an application that's resilient and tested to withstand or quickly recover from a denial-of-service attack is important.